e-dong/BudgetCalculator/README.md

 1. From the root of the repository run 'pip install -r requirements.txt'
 1. Add the 'FLASK_APP' variable to your path. (e.g 'export FLASK_APP=budget.py')
 ## Executing the App
-Start the application via 'flask run'
+Start the application via 'flask run' and navigate to localhost:5000 in a web browser of your choice.

 ## Notes
 Right after a POST request for /cats or /purchases,